clementchadebec/benchmark_VAE/docs/source/background.rst

 Augmentation Set up
 -------------------------------------------------------

-On the meantime, a :class:`~pyraug.models.RHVAE` was trained on each class of the train sets (*train-50* or *train-full*) to be able to generate new synthetic data.
+On the meantime, a :class:`~pythae.models.RHVAE` was trained on each class of the train sets (*train-50* or *train-full*) to be able to generate new synthetic data.
 Noteworthy is the fact that the VAE and the CNN shared the **same training set** and no augmentation was performed on the validation set or the test set.

 .. centered::